 Japan displaced the US from the top spot.

 Most of this is driven by games, and one title in particular: Puzzle & Dragons.

-The role-playing and puzzle hybrid generate millions of dollars a day in revenue for publisher GungHo, using the "freemium" model that encourages the user to purchase special in-game items.
+The role-playing and puzzle hybrid generates millions of dollars a day in revenue for publisher GungHo, using the "freemium" model that encourages users to purchase special in-game items.

 #3.
 Contactless payment

 The contactless revolution is spreading rapidly around the world.
 Still, it's long been prominent in Japan, driven by public transit cards such as Suica and Pasmo, both based on the Sony FeliCa technology used in Hong Kong's Octopus system.